sedona-thomas/Arithmetic-Programming-By-Example/README.md

 Implementation: "arith_expr_brute_force_pbe.py"

-The ArithExprBruteForcePBE class uses brute force to find solutions by example for arithmatic expressions the positive integers for addition, multiplication, subtraction, and integer division.
-Returns all found solutions.
+The ArithExprBruteForcePBE class uses brute force to find solutions by example for arithmatic expressions the positive integers for addition, multiplication, subtraction, and integer division

+Generates possible solutions recursively by combining all previous possible solutions with each operator

+Returns all found solutions within the maximum depth

 ## Assignment 2